Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/particle.rst

 For now only tracers swimming along with the fluid are supported.

 Note that the object can have any shape, position or type.
 Once the particle button is pressed, a particle system with the fluid simulation particles will be created for it at the correct position.
-When moving the original object, it might be necessary to delete the particle system, disable the fluidsim particles, and enable them again.
+When moving the original object, it might be necessary to delete the particle system, disable the fluid particles, and enable them again.
-The fluidsim particles are currently also unaffected by any other particle forces or settings.
+The fluid particles are currently also unaffected by any other particle forces or settings.

 Settings